API

 onStageEnd

-: CURRENTLY NOT SUPPORTED called each time any (human)player has changed a value
+: CURRENTLY NOT SUPPORTED called each time any (human)

 All callbacks are called with the following arguments: